GrammatikakisDimitris/assignment-2022-3/README.md

 # assignment-2022-3

-Third assignment for the 2022 course
+Third assignment for the 2022 course.
+The assignment can be found [here](https://github.com/dmst-algorithms-course/assignment-2022-3/blob/main/assignment-2022-3.pdf).